rodrigokamada/angular-github-actions-amazon-s3/README.md

 Note:

-* If you don't have an Amazon account, Do steps 1 to 9 of the post *[Authentication using the Amazon Cognito to an Angular application](https://github.com/rodrigokamada/angular-amazon-cognito)* in the session *Create and configure the account on the Amazon Cognito*.
+* If you don't have an Amazon account, do steps 1 to 9 of the post *[Authentication using the Amazon Cognito to an Angular application](https://github.com/rodrigokamada/angular-amazon-cognito)* in the session *Create and configure the account on the Amazon Cognito*.

 **3.** Fill in the field *Security check* and click on the button *Submit*.